-4 Ways to Remove Empty Strings from a List
+Remove Empty Strings from Python List

 Here are 4 ways to remove empty strings from a list in Python:

-(1) Using a list comprehension:
+(1) Using a List Comprehension:

-new_list = [x for x in list_with_empty_strings if x != '']
+new_list = [x for x in list_with_empty_strings if x != ""]

 new_list = []